moniburnejko/sales-2023-etl-project/queries/fxLogical/README.md

 ## Best Practices
 #### Do:
-Apply early in your ETL pipeline (after fxClean)
-Use on any column where boolean data might be inconsistent Combine with type casting to ensure proper boolean type downstream Filter after parsing to identify null values (invalid entries)
+- Use on any column where boolean data might be inconsistent
+- Combine with type casting to ensure proper boolean type downstream
+- Filter after parsing to identify null values (invalid entries)
 #### Don't:
-Use on columns that are already typed as logical (unnecessary) Apply to non-boolean fields (will return null, wasteful) Expect parsing of non-standard formats without testing first Use for multi-value logic (this is binary only: true/false)
+- Use on columns that are already typed as logical (unnecessary)
+- Apply to non-boolean fields (will return null)
+- Expect parsing of non-standard formats without testing first
+- Use for multi-value logic (this is binary only: true/false)